kubernetes/test-infra/coverage/docs/design.md

 ## Post-submit workflow
 Produces & stores coverage profile for later presubmit jobs to compare against; Produces per-file and per-package coverage result as input for TestGrid.
 Testgrid can use the data produced here to display coverage trend in a tabular or graphical way.

-1. A PR is merged
-2. Post-submit job started
-3. Generate coverage profile.
+1. Generate coverage profile.
 Completion marker generated upon successful run.
 Both stored in artifacts directory.
     - Completion marker is used by later pre-submit job when searching for a healthy and complete code coverage profile in the post-submit jobs
     - Successfully generated coverage profile may be used as the basis of comparison for coverage change, as mentioned in pre-submit workflow
-4. Generate / store per-file coverage data
+2. Generate / store per-file coverage data
     - Stores in the XML format, that is used by TestGrid, and dump it in artifacts directory
     - The junit_bazel.xml should be a valid junit xml file.
 See [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.1.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html)